-SPAN 491 Selected Topics
+SPAN 491 - Selected Topics (1-3 hours)

 Designed for the student who wishes to do independent study or research.
 Content and method of study must be arranged prior to registration.
 May be repeated for a total of 3 credits.

 Music